yasha424/integral-calculator/README.md

-# just simple calculator for intagrals for yours purposes
+# just simple calculator for intagrals written in qt